List of Neon Genesis Evangelion characters: Gendo Ikari

 The character was originally conceived as a modern version of Victor Frankenstein; he was inspired by the personal experiences of the series' staff members, reflecting the absent and emotionally detached Japanese father figure.
 Neon Genesis Evangelion director Hideaki Anno's father was also an influence on Gendo; Anno also took inspiration from psychoanalysis concepts, especially the Freudian Oedipus complex.
-Gendo ranks in several polls about the most attractive male characters, but reviewers also had negative opinions of him; they criticized his abusive and manipulative ways.
+Gendo ranked in several polls about the most attractive male characters, but reviewers also had negative opinions of him; they criticized his abusive and manipulative ways.
 Gendo's role in Rebuild has been more positively received, especially in the final installment.
 His image has also been described as "one of the most easily recognizable images of anime on the internet"; his joined-hands pose, which fans named the Gendo pose, has been parodied in subsequent anime and manga.